 The official programme/handbill for the Loughborough v Aston Villa Birmingham Cup match – Saturday 10 March 1894, Athletic Grounds, Loughborough.

-The fortunes of the professional football association in the town have always been precarious.
-Yet on an epoch-making occasion, Loughborough AFC achieved an almost legendary feat of football prowess by beating Aston Villa in the Birmingham Senoir Cup.
+The fortunes of the professional association football in Loughborough have always been precarious.
+Yet on an epoch-making occasion, Loughborough AFC achieved an almost legendary feat of football prowess by beating Aston Villa in the Birmingham Senior Cup.
 The match took place on 10 March 1894 on the Nottingham Road ground behind the Greyhound Hotel.
 That season Loughborough Town had entered for the English Cup, the Bass Charity Cup and the Birmingham Cup competitions, much of the success in securing their entry to the latter being due to the efforts of Mr. Walter Cockain, licensee of ‘The Stag and Pheasant’ (Nottingham Road).
 Famous teams taking part included Small Heath, Aston Villa and West Bromwich Albion.
 Loughborough were members of the Midland League.
 Over 6,000 spectators thronged to the enclosure.
 The report in The Loughborough Echo read:-

 “As Aston Villa trotted into the gaze of the spectators there seemed to be about them an air of victory, an